umut-akkaya/umutlabs.local/Readme.md

 # Projects that will be imported in
   - ArgoCD
-  - Cloud Native Storage Solution
+  - Cloud Native Storage Solution (For Local Dynamic Provisioning)
   - Metallb to access applications via our local network.
   - CI platform like GitLab or Jenkins
   - Container Image Registery